Long Beach shark advisory in effect after multiple sightings

-City officials issued a shark advisory over the weekend, posting signs to alert the public to sightings of 10-20 juvenile great white sharks.
+City officials issued a shark advisory over the weekend, posting signs to alert the public to sightings of 10 to 20 juvenile great white sharks.

-On Monday, officials were expected to reevaluate the situation at the beach.

 While fire officials had said shark activity is on par with last year, the city's marine safety division wants to make sure beachgoers are aware of their surroundings.